How to Become an Australian firefighter

 If you want to join the fire service and become a firefighter, then you will need to pass the tough selection process.
-Our comprehensive guide and DVD have been written by a Fire Officer with 17 years experience in the job.
+Our comprehensive download guide has been written by a Fire Officer with 17 years experience in the job.

 the Role of a FIrefighter

 Although you have probably already reviewed the different ways that you might become a firefighter in Australia, most applicants make the mistake of defining the “role” in relatively general terms.
 The fire services in Australia are viewed in three ways:

 - Urban and salaried.

 - Rural and volunteer (with some salaried options).

 - Government land with both salaried and volunteer opportunities.

 It is fair to say that each Australian firefighter group or organisation has its own mission, culture, history, and goals.
 Thus, potential Australian firefighters have to consider these things, as they begin to select the ideal working environment for their needs.
 You need to consider whether you want to work in a rural area or urban landscape, in a full or part time capacity.

 Remember too that most firefighters are not going to “just” fight fires.
 Most of the groups identified above are part of bigger groups and communities.
 Thus, you might be working to educate citizens and children about fire safety, or you might help committees to determine the best ways to reduce risk or to prevent fires in the first place.
 Australian firefighters are also called upon to do things such as:

 - Inspecting the aftermath of bush or structure fires;